jacobkrantz/ProbSyllabifier/README.md

 tokenizes a corpus
 *freqLst.py*
 generates a file containing the 1000 most frequent words given a tokenized corpus
-*NISTSyllab.py*
-generates a file containing a dictionary of word:syllab.
-Multiple syllabifications will be in tuple format within the dictionary value.
-Utilizes the NIST syllabifier and pulls word set from freqEditWords.txt
 *randomWords.py*
 follows FreqLst.py. generates a random subset of words given a tokenized grouping of words